brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 Spine-2-1 has two north-bound adjacencies to super-1-1 and super-2-1, which are the two superspine nodes in plane-1.

-Additionallyt, spine-2-1 has three south-bound adjacencies to leaf-2-1, leaf-2-2, and leaf-2-3,
+Additionally, spine-2-1 has three south-bound adjacencies to leaf-2-1, leaf-2-2, and leaf-2-3,
 which are the three leaf nodes in pod-2.